Bruna Surfistinha: Biography

 Additionally, the decision that led her to leave home included not wanting not depend on anyone, and to earn her own money.
 She did not want to wait to graduate from university to start work, as her parents wanted.
 After leaving home, she lived on the streets.
 Not wanting to continue like this, and unable to find work, she saw the announcement of a brothel in the newspaper classifieds, and became a prostitute there.
 Over time, to endure the pain and humiliation of living this life, she became a cocaine user.
 Her brother discovered her new life and told the family.
 As a result, the family stopped talking to her, which still makes her very sad.
 As she states in her blog and book, in the beginning she worked in a poor quality brothel, often serving four clients a day.
 After a few years she had saved some money, and underwent psychotherapeutic treatment to quit drugs and eventually managed to get out of the brothel.
-Renting her own apartment, she began serving clients in upscale neighbourhoods of Sao Paulo.
+Renting her own apartment, she began serving clients in upscale neighbourhoods of São Paulo.
 After three years of this activity, she claimed to have serviced 5,000 men.